 ABOUT THE AUTHOR

-Andrew Guerra is an editor of sweetytextmessages.com.
-He likes to share his thoughts with the people around.
-His writing on motivation, love has appeared to make our life better.
+Andrew Guerra is a writer who likes to share his thoughts with the people around.
+His writings on motivation, happiness and love aim to help make his and other people’s lives better.
 Andrew believes in fairness and human wisdom.

 Copyright © 2012-2019 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.